Grab revenue rises, loss narrows on delivery, ride demand

 The company said it expects full-year revenue to increase to US$1.2 billion to US$1.3 billion.

-Grab's cash and cash equivalents fell to US$3.4 billion at the end of March from about US$5 billion at the end of 2021, partly because of cash outflow from operating activities and the acquisition of Jaya Grocer.
+Grab's cash and cash equivalents fell to US$3.4 billion at end-March from about US$5 billion at the end of last year, partly because of cash outflow from operating activities and the acquisition of Jaya Grocer.

 Partner incentives climbed 55 per cent to US$216 million, while consumer incentives rose 85 per cent to US$344 million.

-The company sees GMV growing 30 per cent to 35 per cent in 2022.
+The company sees GMV growing 30 per cent to 35 per cent this year.

-Grab shares rose more than 3.5 per cent in pre-market trading in New York.
+Grab shares rose more than 3.5 per cent in pre-market trading in New York yesterday.